mafprod/deploy-vim/README.md

 Run the playbook as the user that you want to install the settings for, since the files need to be installed in the users home folder.
 For the distribution where elevated priviliges are needed, this is set via the playbook.
-Normally you should be able to run the playbook with `ansible-playbook deploy-vim`.
-If you get a message that you are not authorized, run as `ansible-playbook -K deploy-vim` and enter your sudo password when prompted.
+Normally you should be able to run the playbook with `ansible-playbook deploy-vim.yml`.
+If you get a message that you are not authorized, run as `ansible-playbook -K deploy-vim.yml` and enter your sudo password when prompted.
 That way the packages should get installed properly.

+For a quick one-time install, you can also use the `ansible-pull` command.
+Using `ansible-pull --purge -U https://github.com/mafprod/deploy-vim.git deploy-vim.yaml`, the repo is pulled to the `~/.ansible/pull` directory, the `deploy-vim.yml` playbook is executed and after the run, the pulled repository is deleted.
+As with the previous method, the `-K` switch might need to be added if you get an error regarding permissions.

 ## License